morpho-org/metamorpho/README.md

 Users can supply or withdraw assets at any time, depending on the available liquidity on Morpho Blue.
 A maximum of 30 markets can be enabled on a given MetaMorpho vault.
-Each market has a supply cap that guarantees lenders a maximum absolute exposure to the specific market.
+Each market has a supply cap that guarantees that allocators cannot reallocate more than that limit to that market.
+The vault can have more exposure to a given market than its supply cap because of donations or because of interests.
 By default, the supply cap of a market is set to 0.

 There are 4 different roles for a MetaMorpho vault: owner, curator, guardian & allocator.